History of New York City (1898–1945): Great Depression

 Parkway planner Robert Moses took charge of building many bridges, parks, public housing units, and parkways with mainly federal money.
 Moses was a great proponent of automobile-centered modernism whose legacy of massive construction projects is still controversial.
 He opposed the massive subway expansions proposed in 1929 and 1939.
 However, the last large expansion of the subway system, combined with the merger of privately owned Interborough Rapid Transit and Brooklyn–Manhattan Transit subway companies with the city-owned Independent Subway System under city ownership, made the subway largely what it is today.

+Meanwhile Samuel Seabury led an investigation by the Hofstadter Committee into the dominance held by the Tammany Hall faction, in 1932.
+A few years later he was successful in having NYC adopt a form of proportional representation to ensure minority representation and majority rule.

 In 1938, the city experienced a citywide truckers strike, most notably hampering port shipping and general foodstuffs.
 Mayor La Guardia declared a public emergency near its end, deploying 1,000 sanitation trucks for city supplies.
 In part due to the city being hit by the 1938 New England hurricane.